AwesomeStickz/copy-text-into-clipboard/README.md

 # copy-text-into-clipboard

-A simple package to copy text to the clipboard outside browsers (server side)
+A simple package to copy text, contents of a file into the clipboard outside browsers (server side)

 ## Install